mmomtchev/documentation/docs/NODE_API.md

     *   `args.external` **[Array][17]<[string][18]>** a string regex / glob match pattern
         that defines what external modules will be whitelisted and included in the generated documentation.
-    -   `args.polyglot` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** parse comments with a regex rather than a proper parser.
-This enables support of non-JavaScript languages but reduces documentation's ability to infer structure of code. (optional, default `false`)
+    -   `args.polyglot` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** extensions to be parsed in `polyglot` mode, ie, without a proper parser.
+This enables support of non-JavaScript languages but reduces documentation's ability to infer structure of code. (optional, default `none`)
     -   `args.shallow` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** whether to avoid dependency parsing
         even in JavaScript code.
 With the polyglot option set, this has no effect. (optional, default `false`)
     -   `args.inferPrivate` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** a valid regular expression string